Keep Your Boots On! (KYBO!)

-To overcome this the HR and Training department was tasked with giving its workforce a better understanding of digital communication tools and tactics.
+To overcome this the HR and Training department was tasked with giving the workforce a better understanding of digital communication tools and tactics.
 The same awareness training should also be available to both senior and junior members of staff.

 Our approach was to design a workshop to give attendees useful and essential information without overloading them with detail.